-Figure A84: FTR Funding by LBA
+Figure A90: FTR Funding by LBA

-At an aggregate level, MISO's FTRs were fully funded in 2016.
+At an aggregate level, MISO's FTRs were fully funded in 2017.
 However, it is important to examine funding at a more detailed level to understand where inconsistencies may exist between the FTR market and the day-ahead market.
-Examining funding by LBA can illuminate any potential cost-shifting that may be occurring between participants.
+Examining funding by Local Balancing Authority (LBA) can illuminate any potential cost-shifting that may be occurring between participants.

-Figure A84 shows the monthly FTR surpluses and shortfalls (in both dollars and percentage terms) by LBA for 2016.
+Figure A90 shows the monthly FTR surpluses and shortfalls (in both dollars and percentage terms) by LBA for 2017.
 The LBAs are masked with sequential letters.
 The constraints in each LBA include all internal constraints.
 External TLR constraints are shown as Non-MISO constraints, while external M2M constraints are shown based on whether they are located in PJM and SPP.
-The Regional Dispatch Transfer (RDT) and external constraints that impact transfers between the South and Midwest regions are shown as "Transfer" constraints.
+RDT constraint and external constraints that impact transfers between the South and Midwest regions are shown as "Transfer" constraints.